 Oxford Reference Style.
 This is a documentary-note citation style widely used in British academic practice.
 Oxford referencing, or the documentary-note citation system is used essentially in research works on certain history and philosophy departments.
 Get a full understanding of Oxford Style now.

 Harvard Reference Style.
+Please check Harvard Sample Paper to get acquainted with this citation style.
 This is an author-date referencing style, which is more popular in UK academic writing than Oxford Reference Style.
 Explore carefully this comprehensive Guide to Harvard Referencing Learn MORE about Harvard Style now:

 Vancouver Style is a professional biomedical style, originally known as Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 This is a 'numbered' style that follows the rules, which were established by the International Committee of Medical Journal Editors in Vancouver, British Columbia, in 1978.